Skip to main content

 New internet domain name extensions

-To promote competition and diversity in the domain name system, ICANN is launching another program to create new extensions for domain names.
-Since the 2012 program, more than 1,200 thematic (e.g., .hotels, .bank), geographic (e.g., .zuerich, .berlin) and brand-related extensions have been added to the 22 traditional generic extensions (e.g., .com, .org, or .info).
+To promote competition and diversity in the domain name system, ICANN (Internet Corporation for Assigned Names and Numbers) is pursuing its program to create new extensions for domain names.
+Since 2012, more than 1,200 thematic (e.g., .hotels, .bank), geographic (e.g., .zuerich, .berlin) and brand-related extensions have been added to the 22 traditional generic extensions (e.g., .com, .org, or .info).
+It is expected that, from around the end of April 2026, applications for such extensions may once again be submitted.

-In June 2011, ICANN (Internet Corporation for Assigned Names and Numbers), the corporation which manages internet addresses, decided to create new extensions or generic top-level internet domains (gTLDs).
-The application period took place during spring 2012.
+In June 2011, ICANN decided to create new extensions or generic top-level internet domains (gTLDs).
+The first application period took place during spring 2012.
 In total, the 2012 series ended with the creation of 1,241 new gTLDs.

 ICANN: Status of 2012 applications